bengfarrell/benfarrell-blog/content/blog/2026-03-23-year-of-ai-coding.md

 What happened as a result was that, I learned nothing.
 I had working code but no knowledge of how it worked on a larger level.
 I could eyeball functions and for loops and see what they were doing on a smaller scale, but HID concepts like "report ID" or "usage page", I had no idea.
-Ultimately, I went back much later using AI to summarize all of this things to actually learn what was going on.
+Ultimately, I went back much later using AI to summarize all of these things to actually learn what was going on.

 This turned problematic.
 I was still in the stage with Cursor that for higher level complex reasoning I'd often get into circular failures: